Roo Code website preview

 Notes

-Roo Code is a practical option for users who want agentic coding directly inside VS Code.
+Roo Code is a practical option for users who want a free local coding agent in VS Code, with an upgrade path to managed cloud agents and team controls.

 Comparison table